statespacedev/starid/docs/readme.md

 we'd like to have three parallel and sometimes independent workflows.

-- cpp - pure cpp, cpp ide and tools
+- cpp - pure cpp, cpp ide and tools, basically the libstarid-debug folder

-- py - pure py, py ide and tools
+- py - pure py, py ide and tools, basically the starid folder

-- ext - cpp extension for py, blend of the first two
+- ext - cpp extension for py, blend of the first two, basically the libstarid folder

 # to do what?